-A clear description of the base scenario aset in the DCAT analysis would include:
+A clear description of the base scenario used in the DCAT analysis would include:

-- brief description of the model or process used to project the base scenario; - description of main asymption especially any capital injections or strategic initiatives; - discussion of consistency of the base scenario with the insurer's business plan; and - description of the financial results, including key income statement and balance sheet items, and capital test results.
+- brief descript on of the model or process used to project the base scenario; - description of main assumptions especially any capital injections or strategic initiatives; - discussion of consistency of the base scenario with the insurer's business plan; and - description of key financial results, including key income statement and balance sheet items, and capital test results.
 A desirable approach would be to display the results for each year in the projection.